 - With the Bissell SpotClean filled with hot water & Rug Doctor Oxy-Steam, spray clean solution onto the area then suck it up using the wand.
 (Follow the directions for the Bissell SpotClean)

 - Repeat steps 2-4 on stubborn stains until they vanish.

-- After removing as much water as you can from the fabric, run fans in the room and one the couch to dry as fast as possible.
+- After removing as much water as you can from the fabric, run fans in the room and toward the couch to dry as fast as possible.

 For rugs, couches, and chairs: if you let them dry slowly, they will smell sour and gross.
 Don’t let all your work go to waste because you didn’t dry it fast enough.